Super League: 2019–2021: Abolishment of Super 8s, split from RFL, and COVID-19 pandemic

-As of 14 December 2020, it was decided by unanimous vote that the Leigh Centurions would take the 12th spot in the 26th Super League season, replacing the Toronto Wolfpack who withdrew from the league as a result of financial difficulties caused by the pandemic.
+On 14 December 2020, it was decided by unanimous vote that the Leigh Centurions would take the 12th spot in the 26th Super League season, replacing the Toronto Wolfpack who withdrew from the league as a result of financial difficulties caused by the pandemic.
 This came after the RFL cancelled the Championship 2020 season in response to the pandemic.

-In February 2021 Elstone announced he was to resign as Chief Executive of Super League, citing failures to bring outside investment to the league and the effects of the pandemic.
+In February 2021 Elstone announced his resignation as Chief Executive of Super League, citing failures to bring outside investment to the league and the effects of the pandemic.
 Huddersfield's chairman Ken Davy was appointed as temporary Chief Executive until the end of the season.
-Subsequently the new Sky Sports TV deal for the Super League and lower divisions was cut from £40 million to £25 million per year for the 2022 and 2023 seasons.
+Subsequently, the new Sky Sports TV deal for the Super League and lower divisions was cut from £40 million to £25 million per year for the 2022 and 2023 seasons.
 This again had RFL and Super League officials calling for a realignment of the two governing bodies.

-2022-present: Realignment with RFL and IMG investment
+2022–present: Realignment with RFL, IMG, and grading

-On March 22, 2022 at a Special General Meeting it was announced the RFL and Super League were to officially realign after a majority of clubs voted in favour.
+On 22 March 2022, at a Special General Meeting it was announced the RFL and Super League were to officially realign after a majority of clubs voted in favour.
 A new company separate from the RFL was also set up to take care of the commercial side of the sport.

-On the 10 May 2022 the RFL announced it had signed a 12 year deal with sports marketing company IMG to maximise the sports growth.
+On the 10 May 2022 the RFL announced it had signed a 12-year deal with sports marketing company IMG to maximise the sports growth.

 IMG announced that they planned to scrap traditional promotion and relegation in favour of a return to licensing, although it would be slightly different to how it was executed before.

 Clubs across all three divisions would be graded A, B or C. Clubs Graded A would be eligible for Super League and be immune from relegation with the rest of Super League being made up of the highest ranking Grade B clubs who could be moved between Super League and the Championship depending on how well they were rated.
 Clubs Graded C would make up the rest of the Championship and League One.
 The overall goal was to have a Super League with 12 Grade A clubs.

 IMG announced grading criteria in March 2023, with clubs being judged on fandom, on field performances, finances, stadium and catchment.